Are you looking for engaging Instagram story ideas to fast-track your social media marketing strategy results?

 6. Share behind the scenes

-Have a sweet office or a desk you’re proud of?
-Are you visiting the facility where your products are made?
+Have a sweet office or a WFH set-up you’re proud of?
+Are you visiting the warehouse where your products are made?
 Give your followers a little behind-the-scenes peek at where or how you get your work done.

-When social media can feel impersonal at times, giving this insider look fosters a more personal connection with all of your followers.
+Giving this insider look into your business fosters a more personal connection with all of your followers.

 7. Feature other accounts

 Want to foster a greater sense of community on Instagram?
-It’s not all about promoting yourself—you can also use Instagram Stories to share some other accounts that you think are worth following.
+It’s not all about promoting yourself.
+Instead, you can also use Instagram Stories to share some other accounts (including influencers and small businesses) that you think are worth following.

-It’s a tactic that numerous different bloggers (like Thrifty Yorkshire Mum below) have used to support each other.
+It’s a tactic that numerous different bloggers (like beauty blogger and writer Gemma Watts) have used to support each other.

 Simply post screenshots of other accounts that you love to your Instagram Story and tag that account so that they see what you’ve posted.
-You’ll foster a far more collaborative vibe.
-Plus—you never know—those accounts you tag might just return the favor!
+Or simply repost one of their recent Instagram posts to your own Instagram Story.
+You never know, those accounts you tag might just return the favour!

 8. Teach your followers something

 Remember when we talked about using Instagram Stories to show your followers how something is made?
-That’s not the only thing you can teach—in fact, you can use Instagram Stories to teach your followers just about anything.
+That’s not the only thing you can teach.
+In fact, you can use Instagram Stories to teach your followers just about anything using a tutorial.

 You can show them how to more effectively use your product, how to write a snippet of code, or even how to teach their dog to high-five.
 The options are virtually endless.